Dogs are widely known for their love of walks. But have you ever wondered why your dog likes to lay down when you’re out walking?

 It may seem like a silly concept but it’s true in most cases!
 When your dog lays down and refuses to move, it is their way of telling you that they are the leader and you should be following them instead of the other way around.

-To resolve this issue, pull up on your dog’s leash so that they are forced to stand up straight again.
+To resolve these behavioral issues, pull up on your canine friends leash so that they are forced to stand up straight again.

 Repeat the process until your dog walks with you instead of trying to go against you.